-- The Areas of Stability and Managed Change includes the location of: 6.145 - the Bromley Road Strategic Industrial Location (SIL)
+- 6.148 The Areas of Stability and Managed Change include the location of: - the Bromley Road Strategic Industrial Location (SIL)

-- a number of locally important employment areas known as Local Employment Locations (LELs) - other smaller employment areas, the scattering of small scale businesses or light industrial uses that operate throughout the borough. - 6.146 Business uses will be promoted in the SIL and LELs and uses that will dilute or affect the continued commercial and industrial functioning of these areas will be resisted. - 6.147 The Bromley Road SIL provides the main resource of land for warehousing, industrial premises and public utilities and depots in the southern part of the borough.
-The SIL is located prominently on the A21, which is a major strategic route. - 6.148 The Local Employment Locations (LELs) are groupings of business uses that have been long established in the borough.
+- a number of locally important employment areas known as Local Employment Locations (LELs) - other smaller employment areas, the scattering of small scale businesses or light industrial uses that operate throughout the borough. - 6.149 Business uses will be promoted in the SIL and LELs and uses that will dilute or affect the continued commercial and industrial functioning of these areas will be resisted. - 6.150 The Bromley Road SIL provides the main resource of land for warehousing, industrial premises and public utilities and depots in the southern part of the borough.
+The SIL is located prominently on the A21, which is a major strategic route. - 6.151 LELs are groupings of business uses that have been long established in the borough.
 The LELs provide reservoirs of small business premises for industrial/workshop warehousing and storage usually in the form of relatively modern purpose built units on business estates.
 The Lewisham ELS reviewed the LELs located within this strategy area at Blackheath Hill, Manor Lane, Malham Road, Willow Way and Worsley Bridge Road and recommended that to maintain a mixed economy within the borough these sites should be protected for employment purposes.